ShuvoNewaz/2D-Object-Detection-KITTI/readme.md

 For the 2D object detection task, we only need the object class and the bounding box coordinates.

-## Model and Data Split
+## Model and Data Processing

 ### Model

-The model used for object detection in this work is the RetinaNet first used by [Lin et al.](https://arxiv.org/abs/1708.02002).
-This work uses a variant of the [Official PyTorch Implementation of RetinaNet](https://github.com/yhenon/pytorch-retinanet/tree/master).
+The model used for object detection in this work is the RetinaNet first used by [Lin et al.](https://arxiv.org/abs/1708.02002) This work uses a variant of the [Official PyTorch Implementation of RetinaNet](https://github.com/yhenon/pytorch-retinanet/tree/master).
 However, some functions had to be changed to fit the custom data-loader used in this work.
+Some of the changes are:

+- The layer that outputs the final score, labels and anchor indices of the predicted boxes has been changed from doing 1 operation to all the images in the batch to individual operation per image in the batch.
+This is done to allow computation of metrics, such as the mean average precision.
+- The pyramid level 7 is removed sinces the generated anchors are too tall for the images in the KITTI dataset.
+The [pyramid feature network](./src/models/retinanet/retinanet_layers.py/) is updated accordingly.

 ### Data Split

 As mentioned earlier, the labels exist only for the training set.
-The training set is split in a $7:3$ ratio to get a validation set with labels.
+The training set is split in a $8:2$ ratio to get a validation set with labels.

+### Image Dimensions

+The image dimensions are not consistent across the dataset.
+Reshaping images would require transforming the bounding box coordinates to meet the new object coordinates.
+Instead of reshaping, the images are padded to the same height and width.
+The original annotations can still be used.